redis/redis/CLUSTER.md

 - Provide predictable behavior & correctness guarantees across the various possible failure modes
-- Create a minimal, well-defined internal interface to the clustering code so alternative approaches can easily replace the entire clustering functionality at compile time.
+- Create a minimal, well-defined internal interface to the clustering code so alternative approaches can easily replace the entire clustering functionality at compile time
 - Support a significantly higher number of shards
 - Significantly reduce failover time to under 10 seconds (at worse) and under 5 seconds in some configurations
-- Allow for alternative consistency mode of operation
+- Allow for alternative consistency mode of operation which can provide strong consistency guarantees for user data
-- Long term: Support a clustered, but un-sharded deployment mode with no cross-slot limitations, which will allow us to deprecate all Sentinel code
+- Long term: Enable deprecating and eventually removing all Sentinel code by supporting an unsharded (One primary node holding all the slots) deployment mode with no cross-slot limitations
 - Long term: Enable centralized management for global configuration settings & Redis Functions

 This new approach is: